Have questions? We’re happy to answer them!

 Most of our clients are nonprofits, but we do provide some services for for-profit businesses in the health, health care, and social service fields.
 Some services we provide for for-profit businesses include writing/editing bids, developing programs or services, developing training programs or manuals, and customer/client surveys or focus groups.
 We do not typically find or write grants for for-profit businesses.

-No. Upstream Consulting complies with the ethical standards set forth by the Grant Professionals Association.
+No. Upstream Consulting abides by the Grant Professionals Association Code of Ethics.
 Therefore, we will not accept a percentage of a grant award as compensation for grant writing or any services related to grant submission.
 Payment for grant writing services must be paid in advance of proposal submission.

 No. There is no guarantee that a grant we write or edit will be awarded.
 There are many factors outside of our control that influence a grant funder’s decision to award your organization a grant.
 These factors include the history of the organization, availability of grant funds, number of applications received, and many other factors.
 We make every effort to give your organization the best chance possible of winning grants by focusing on the grants that are the best fit for you and by preparing strong grant proposals and application materials.
 All our work is meticulously reviewed and aligned with grant writing best practices.